-10 Select exit to exit the Dynamic Reconfiguration tool.
+To exit the Dynamic Reconfiguration tool, enter: q

 Adding new LUNs dynamically to a target ID

 Dynamic Multi-Pathing (DMP) provides a Dynamic Reconfiguration tool to simplify the addition of new LUNs to a new or existing target ID.
 One or more new LUNs are mapped to the host by way of multiple HBA ports.
 An operating system device scan is issued for the LUNs to be recognized and added to DMP control.